iheanyi/ember-cli-deploy-digitalocean/README.md

 Please make sure you also have `ember-cli-deploy-build` installed.
 This may be further refined through the use of a lightning pack, but for now, please just install `ember-cli-deploy-build` as well.

+Thanks to Tom and his [Elastic Beanstalk](https://github.com/tomdale/ember-cli-deploy-elastic-beanstalk) plugin for a good starting/reference point.